aiunderstand/TangoNavigator/README.md

 # TangoNavigator
-[Unity Demo project] Use Google Tango technology to help blind or visual impaired users to navigate without any indoor/outdoor map using acoustic and animated waypoints and vibration ques.
+[Unity Augmented Reality + SLAM Demo project] Use Google Tango technology to help blind or visual impaired users to navigate without any indoor/outdoor map using acoustic and animated waypoints and vibration ques.

 Build with Unity 5.5, Google Tango Biyelgee SDK.
 Tested with Google 'Yellowstone' Tablet and Lenovo Phab 2 Pro Smartphone.
 In close collaboration with Bartiméus Sonneheerdt, the Dutch institute for the blind and visually impaired.

 Features: